armanfm/zk_rollup/README.md

 ### ⚙️ Notes
 - Fully implemented in Rust/Halo2
 - Ideal for hackathons, educational demos, and advanced prototypes
 - Demonstrates **reliability, privacy, and security** of recursive proofs

+Yes, we use $1$ and $0$ as validity witnesses injected into the circuit.
+However, the true power lies in the multiplication cascade implemented within the AggregatorCircuit.This cascade mathematically constructs a protective integrity gate: the Prover must supply a final proof that satisfies the constraint $\mathbf{P_{final} = 1}$.If any internal sub-proof fails verification (and the runtime provides a $0$ witness), the multiplication cascade collapses to $0$.
+Consequently, the circuit fails the final constraint.This design choice enables high-performance aggregation without sacrificing batch integrity or the security assurance of the final proof.